Uthama Puthiran (1958 film)

 Uthama Puthiran is a 1958 Indian Tamil-language historical action film directed by T. Prakash Rao.
 Co-produced by C. V. Sridhar, who also wrote the screenplay, the film stars Sivaji Ganesan and Padmini, with M. K. Radha, M. N. Nambiar, K. A. Thangavelu, Ragini and Kannamba in supporting roles.
-It revolves around twins who are separated at birth; one grows up as a kind and honest man, while the other grows up as a greedy and arrogant man.
+It revolves around twins who are separated at birth; one grows up to be a valiant warrior, and the other a tyrannical dictator.

 Uthama Puthiran is a remake of the 1940 Tamil film of the same name, itself based on The Man in the Iron Mask, the third part of the 1847–1850 novel The Vicomte of Bragelonne: Ten Years Later by Alexandre Dumas.
 It is the first film to feature Ganesan in two distinct roles, and the first Indian film to have the shots with zoom technique.
 Cinematography was handled by A. Vincent, and editing by N. M. Shankar.

 Uthama Puthiran was released on 7 February 1958, and distributed by Ganesan's company Sivaji Films.
 The film became a major commercial success, with a theatrical run of over 100 days, and established Ganesan as one of the most bankable stars in Tamil cinema.

 Plot

-The queen of Malarpuri delivers a male child.
-Her brother Naganathan replaces it with a dead child, and informs king Varaguna Pandiyan that the newborn is dead.
+In the kingdom of Malarpuri, the queen delivers a male child.
+Her brother Naganathan replaces it with a dead child, and informs the king that the newborn is dead.
 To Naganathan's surprise, the queen gives birth to another boy soon after.
-Minister Gunaseelar arrives by then, and the king is informed of the birth of two children, one dead and one alive.
-Everyone is happy that at least one is alive.
+The king is informed of the birth of two children, one dead and one alive.
+Everyone is happy that at least one child is delivered alive.
 Naganathan decides to kill the first infant and hands it over to his servant Somappa.
 However, Somappa and his wife raise the prince in a forest.

 The crown prince is Vikraman, and his identical twin in the forest is Parthiban.
-On his deathbed, the king appoints Naganathan as the guardian of crown prince Vikraman, and gives the order that Naganathan would be solely responsible for Vikraman's safety.
+On his deathbed, the king appoints Naganathan as the guardian of Vikraman, and orders that Naganathan would be solely responsible for Vikraman's safety.
 To achieve his objective of ruling the country, Naganathan brings up Vikraman with all vices and does not allow him to bond with his mother.
-On the other hand, Parthiban grows up to become a valiant warrior under the guidance of Somappa and fights for the public.
+In contrast, Parthiban grows up to become a valiant warrior under the guidance of Somappa and fights for the people.

-After the king's death, Vikraman ascends the throne and hands over administrative controls to Naganathan, who indulges in all kind of looting by levying more taxes.
+After the king's death, Vikraman ascends the throne and hands over administrative controls to Naganathan, who indulges in all kinds of looting by levying more taxes.
 Parthiban comes out of the forest and saves the minister's daughter Amuthavalli, when her chariot goes out of control.
-They fall in love, and he starts visiting her palace late in the night.
+They fall in love, and he starts visiting her palace late at night.
 Amutha encounters Vikraman, who looks similar to Parthiban, but does not disclose this to anyone.
 Vikraman likes her and tells Naganathan to fix his marriage with her.
 Amutha does not accept when Vikraman's mother comes with the proposal.